syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ### Hierarchical data

-The following code example demonstrates how to bind a hierarchical collection as data source to the TreeMap component.
+The following code example demonstrates, how to bind a hierarchical collection as data source to the TreeMap component.

 ```csharp
 @using Syncfusion.Blazor.TreeMap